DTechOS/CTF/HTB/Reversing/Simple_Encryptor/notes.md

 reversed shifted value: 5
 ```

-Coding a solution in C:
+**Coding a solution in C:**

 all we need to do is extract the pseudo random seed with fread(&random_seed,1, 4, file_to_dec).
-the random number
+Then finally just run the same bitwise shift arithmetic in reverse and write the contents out into a new file.
 ```
 #include <stdio.h>
 #include <stdlib.h>